 The decision to enroll in research credits in a given semester should be made in conjunction with the student’s advisor.
 Doctoral students should register for GRAD 6950.
 Plan A Master’s students should register for GRAD 5950.
 GAs should NOT register for GRAD 6960 (Full-Time Doctoral Research) or GRAD 5960 (Full-Time Master’s Research).
 GRAD 6960 and 5960 are only 3 credits and will prevent the tuition waiver from populating if it is the only course the GA is registered for, as well as create duplicate fee charges.

-If you are experiencing difficulty registering, or have any questions, please feel free to reach out to The Graduate School for assistance.
+If you are experiencing difficulty registering, or have any questions, please feel free to reach out for assistance.
 Please include your 7-digit student ID number in all correspondence.